ckrajewski/LeanTaas/README.md

 In case you have any comments, questions, bugs, enhancements feel free to open an issue in this repository.

 ## Improvements
-- [ ] Figure out how to close drop down when clicking anywhere outside on the page
+- [ ] Figure out how to close drop down when clicking anywhere outside on the page.
+Right now, it only closes when you re-click the drop down selector
 - [ ] Add better error handling
 - [ ] Prevent multiple servers calls from being made onChange.
 Can bog down NASA servers and cause an HTTP 429 error code
 - [ ] Make more comprehensive tests